Rain can be annoying

 – Bob Marley

 Although it rains a lot in the months of the wet season, you can face the rain with a positive attitude if you just follow our 5 tips.

 5 tips how to face Bali’s rainfalls

 1. Rainfall season is between October and March

 Keep these months in mind, when you plan to visit Bali.
-The rain can be on some days more, on others less.
+On some days the rain can be more, on others less.
 Climate patterns of previous years don’t have to repeat necessarily in the following years.

 The rainy season has a great benefit: the prices of flights and accommodation are often lower and it’s less crowded.
 Especially the latter has a positive impact on the traffic.
 No more serious traffic jams.

 2. The rainfalls are sudden and heavy

-Here a good advice: hunker down in a safe place and wait until the rain gets less.
+Here a good advice: hunker down in a safe place and wait until the rain beomes less.
 In most cases, the rain is a short roaring shower.

 3. Always have your rain coat and umbrella with you

 If you drive a scooter, purchase a rain poncho or “batman rain cape”.
 You can find them in a lot of shops.
-Indonesians always carry those coats in their scooter seats.
-Whenever the rain sets in, they stop for a moment to put the cape on.
+Indonesians always store those coats in their scooter seats.
+When the rain starts, they stop for a moment to put the cape on.

 4. Don’t drive in heavy rain

-If you rent a car or scooter, it’s safer to stop somewhere and wait until the rain gets lighter.
+If you rent a car or scooter, it’s safer to stop and wait until the rain gets lighter.
 Heavy droplets can block the driver’s view and become a real danger on the road, especially in the midst of the chaotic Indonesian traffic.

 5. Wear flip-flops and not your best shoes

-As Indonesia is a hot and humid island all throughout the year, flip-flops and sandals are the best footwear.
+As Indonesia is a hot and humid island throughout the year, flip-flops and sandals are the best footwear.
 They’re common and worn by the majority of the inhabitants and travelers.
 Avoid wearing your favorite Birkenstock sandals.
 When the material of the inlay gets wet, it needs quite some time to dry.

 5 beautiful things the monsoon can teach us